ODAncona/bboxconverter/docs/tutorials/prepare_dataset.md

 # Tutorial: Preparing a dataset for training

 In this tutorial, we will go through the steps of preparing a dataset for training.
 We will use the cats and dogs custom dataset that we created in the previous tutorial.
+You can find the dataset as well [here](https://github.com/ODAncona/bboxconverter/tree/main/examples/csv_prepare_coco_dataset) on my github.
+You should remove the `train` and `test`folders from the dataset before proceeding as we will create them in this tutorial.

 ## Preparing a COCO dataset